Polymer/polymer-analyzer/design/comment-scanning.md

   - Each is of the format `@IDENTIFIER [TEXT...]`, where `IDENTIFIER` is the unique annotation ID
   - Each may have text afterwards, which is considered the annotation "description"
 - An annotation will be consumed directly from the `annotations` Set on a feature
-- *Future Work:* If a separate phase existed after scanning, pluggable resolvers could be added to resolve features based on scanned annotations.

 Here is a definition for the **Annotation** type interface stored in the `Feature.annotations` Set: